unnyg/unnyg.github.io/README.md

-# chirayubatra.github.io
+# unnyg.github.io

-A personal website to let you know a bit about my professional and personal life.
+A website to let you know a bit about UN Nuclear Young Generation.